Why Am I Paying for Treatment if I Have Accident Insurance in BC?

 The actual amount covered by ICBC for your medical and rehabilitation expenses may seem low if you have little income to live from.
 You may also face a high amount of uncovered expenses if you have no private disability plan.

-Recovering Your Losses through a Car Accident Lawyer Serving Surrey
+Recovering Your Losses Through a Car Accident Lawyer Serving the Lower Mainland

 Obtaining legal advice after incurring a personal injury accident is highly recommended.
-A personal injury lawyer serving Maple Ridge, Surrey and the Lower Mainland can advocate for you to help you obtain accident benefits if they are legally applicable and/or any other fair compensation.
-If you were not fully at fault for the accident, then a personal injury lawsuit may help you to recover your losses..
+A personal injury lawyer serving the Lower Mainland can advocate for you and help you obtain accident benefits if they are legally applicable and/or any other fair compensation.
+If you were not fully at fault for the accident, then a personal injury lawsuit may help you to recover your losses.

-At Spraggs & Co., our car accident lawyers in Surrey and Maple Ridge provide free, no-obligation consultations for car accident cases.
+At Spraggs Law, our personal injury lawyers provide free, no-obligation consultations for car accident cases.
 We understand the challenging road ahead with the medical and rehabilitation expenses you can expect to face.
 We work on a contingency fee basis, which means that we only charge fees if we recover losses for you.
 Our legal advice can be critical to your case and help you to obtain the correct compensation.
 We can also coordinate insurance for treatments.